 Furthermore, as the coronavirus situation deteriorated, the SNCB and Infrabel were faced with a sharp rise in the rate of sickness-related absenteeism amongst their employees.
-It reached a point where the two companies were forced to cut back their services to maintain continuity on our essential lines.
-At the time of writing this annual report, services had been reduced by 3%, although scenarios were being considered with a view to potentially cutting services by as much as 50%.
-Whatever the scale of these cutbacks, they will inevitably have consequences for Infrabel and its financial situation.

-Lastly, the government may be required to take further measures to restrict movement and social contact, and these could also have consequences for Infrabel.
+It reached a point where the two companies were forced to cut back their services to maintain continuity on essential lines and offer a train service of national interest, corresponding to 56.2% of the normal train service with around 75% of the number of seats usually available.
+At the time of writing this annual report, there has been a 12.3% decline in freight traffic and an 85.8% decline in international traffic.
+Whatever the scale of this reduction in traffic demand, it will inevitably have consequences for Infrabel and its financial situation.
+For as long as the coronavirus crisis continues, the government may be required to take other measures which could also have implications for Infrabel.